-The H200 Toyota Hiace has been on New Zealand roads since 2004.
-Sales stopped in 2019 when it was discontinued and replaced with the H300 Hiace.
+The H200 Toyota Hiace has been on New Zealand roads since 2004, it’s the 5th generation of the Hiace and one of the most common vans on the road.
+New vehicle sale in New Zealand stopped in 2019 when it was discontinued and replaced with the H300 Hiace.
 However, it is still in production in Japan, and used imports are still finding their way over here.

 The Hiace has had a number of updates over the years, but there are 3 significant generations as far as security is concerned.

-All New Zealand new models come with remote keyless entry and a factory transponder immobiliser, yet do not come with an alarm.
+All New Zealand new Hiace models come with remote keyless entry and a factory transponder immobiliser, yet do not come with an alarm.
+All variants of the Hiace can work with an upgrade alarm that allows you to use the existing remote key.

 I highly recommend the Vodafone Automotive 4822 upgrade alarm with Ultrasonic sensors for the Hiace as it works perfectly with the Toyota remote key.
 This makes it very user-friendly as well as effective.